e-kwsm/pyFFTW/README.md

 which is placed in ``pyfftw/``.
 The directory can then be treated as a python package.

-After you've run ``setup.py`` with cython available, you then have a normal C extension in the ``pyfftw`` directory.
-Further building does not depend on cython (as long as the .c file remains).

-During configuration the available FFTW libraries are detected, so pay attention to the output when running ``setup.py``.
+During installation the available FFTW libraries are detected, so pay attention to the output.
 On certain platforms, for example the long double precision is not available. pyFFTW still builds fine but will fail at runtime if asked to perform a transform involving long double precision.

 To build against FFTW libraries at non standard location, [some compilers are sensitive to the environment